What Is Somatic Tinnitus?

 However, in other cases, somatic tinnitus may not be caused by structural issues but instead stem from atypical migraine.

-Intrinsic Structural vs. Neurological Somatic Tinnitus
+Structural vs. Neurological Causes of Somatic Tinnitus

 Even when TMJ or cervical spine dysfunction is present, the way tinnitus is amplified still follows the same trigeminal nerve pathways.
 The key distinction is: